LyMarco/MusicKickstarter/iteration-03.plan.md

 * Metronome
 	* Set and be able to change speed of beat at fixed speeds.
-	* UI
+	* Improve on the base UI to something cleaner and more appealing that would fit for a finished product
 * Serialization
-	* Saving multiple recordings and lyrics
+	* Saving multiple recordings and lyrics into a file and be able to extract that information again

 #### Artifacts